 - Refer to manufacturer's guidelines.

-- Washed their hands before carrying out the procedure (Rationale 20) (hand hygiene guideline).
+- Wash hands before carrying out the procedure (Rationale 20) (Hand Hygiene guideline).

-The child/young person should ideally be asked to sit quietly for three to five minutes and wait 30 minutes after having eaten, exercised, had a conversation, drunk any coffee or had a cigarette (Nolan & Nolan 1993)(Rationale 22).
+The child/young person should ideally be asked to sit quietly for three to five minutes and wait 30 minutes after having eaten, exercised, had a conversation, drunk any coffee or drinks containing caffeine or had a cigarette (Rational 22) (Spiby 2010).

 Automated measurement of blood pressure

-Very few monitors have been validated for paediatrics and those that have are not validated for children with high BP (www.bhsoc.org).
-For this reason they cannot be recommended in younger children with high blood pressures.
-(For more detail see appendix 5)
+As few monitors have been validated for use in paediatrics and those that have are not validated for children with high BP (British Hypertension Society, 2012), they cannot be recommended for use in younger children with high blood pressure.
+A manual BP should be measured

 Care should be taken if an oscillometric device inflates and deflates repeatedly 'hunting' without displaying the BP; this can indicate the BP is either too low or high for the automated monitor to register (Lurbe et al 2009).
 If this occurs, a manual BP should be measured.